-The year may have just begun, but we are gearing up for Substance Abuse Prevention Advocacy Day in Atlanta on February 14.
-We will join agencies across the state to talk about the importance of substance abuse prevention with our state legislators.
+The year may have just begun, but Voices for Prevention is gearing up for the virtual Substance Abuse Prevention Advocacy Day event on March 9, 2021.
+We will join agencies from across the state to talk about the importance of substance abuse prevention with our state legislators.
 While this day is an important day for advocacy in the prevention field, being an effective advocate doesn’t just mean communicating with legislators.
-Advocacy is not a one-day-a-year job or a one audience message and it requires some work to get your message heard and to make it stick.
+Advocacy is not a one-day-a-year job or a one-audience message, and it requires some work to get your message heard and to make it stick.

 Before we give you the keys to effective advocacy, though, we need to have a shared understanding about what effective advocacy looks like.
 The Citizens’ Committee for Children (CCC) describes effective advocacy as “influenc[ing] public policy, laws and budgets by using facts, relationships, the media, and messaging to educate government officials and the public on the changes they want to bring for children and their families.”
 Essentially, advocates use their voices, and help others to use their voices, to influence necessary change.
 The great news about this definition is that anyone, at any age, can be an advocate; all that is needed is the motivation and a few necessary keys to unlock effective messages and delivery.

 So, grab your key ring and add these keys for effective advocacy: